stanfordLINQS/SQcircuit/README.md

 \cite{} designed a qubit that is protected by two Cooper-pair tunneling.
 We reproduced the main results of the paper such as energy spectrum, wavefunctions, and matrix elements.

+## Contribution
+You are very welcome to contribute to SQcircuit development by forking this repository and sending pull requests, or filing bug reports at the [issues](https://github.com/stanfordLINQS/Qcircuit/issues) page.
+All code contributions are acknowledged in the contributors section in the documentation.